 Bede died in 735, shortly after finishing a translation of John's gospel.
 He was buried in a special porch on the north side of the church but his body was transferred to Durham cathedral in the eleventh century.
 The remains of the ruined monastery lie adjacent to the church.

 St Peter's Church (SR6 0DY) stands in a grassy oasis, surrounded by housing estates, not far from the National Glass Centre.
 A wall and the west tower with its rounded arches are all that remain of the original buildings.
-A small museum within the church has items excavated from the site, but this cannot compare with Bede's World at Jarrow as a visitor attraction.
+A small museum within the church has items excavated from the site.
 Modern stained glass windows depict scenes from the life of Benedict, Bede and Hild (or Hilda), Abbess of Whitby.
-In more recent time, John Wesley preached in the church seven times from 1761, being on good terms with the vicar.
+In more recent times, John Wesley preached in the church seven times from 1761, being on good terms with the vicar.

 In a little garden enclosure beside the Whitburn Road skirting Roker Cliff Park (SR6 9NS) north of Monkwearmouth is a grey cross 24 feet high, unveiled in 1904 as a national memorial to Bede.
 Graphic scenes from his life, Saxon-style designs and a quotation from his writings are carved in relief on the column.